 Your health is important.
 Should you ever be in need of their services, the entire health services team is ready to take care of you.

-Our staff members are experienced in serving the specific needs of medical students from diverse backgrounds.
+Our staff members are experienced in serving the specific needs of medical students from various backgrounds.
 We work together in a multidisciplinary approach and function as an independent clinical entity, distinct from the RUSM academic program.
 Counseling staff members have no involvement in the academic assessment or promotion of students, and our records are not part of any academic file.
 Information is not shared with faculty or administrators unless the student/client authorizes a specific written release of information.